Opportunities and challenges in cell and gene therapy development

 Cell and Gene Therapy: Q&A with Dr. Ger Brophy, Executive Vice President, Biopharma Production

-One of the most revolutionary trends driving the biopharmaceutical sector is cell and gene therapy.
+One of the most revolutionary trends driving the biopharmaceutical sector is cell and genetic therapies.
 According to material in The Journal of Gene Medicine, as of November 2017 nearly 2,600 gene therapy clinical trials have been undertaken in 38 countries around the world.

 In a recent interview, Ger Brophy gave his perspective on this growing segment of the bioprocessing industry as he discussed several key trends and challenges.